hello, Janika_

 Open your creation.

 Didn’t work?
-Not a problem.
+Not a problem, and not rare.
 Paste the error or describe the blank page back to Claude and say: “Here’s what I see.
 What do you think is going wrong?”

 Step 3 · The refine